khassanboi/university-projects/web-tech/cw2/bloggy/README.md

 Namely, all similar files have been grouped such as routes, page codes (pug), other services, etc. The main entry point - app.js is located in the main directory of the project.
 All other npm files along with git setup files are present.

 ### Some comments to major operating functions are present as well.

+### P.S.
+This is a clone of original repository.
+For detailed build history, refer to the repository through the link given above.